oniony/TMSU/README.md

     permission denied paths and broken symlinks.
   * 'imply' now creates tags if necessary (and 'autoCreateTags' is set).
   * Performance improvements to the virtual filesystem.
+  * Fixed 'too many SQL variables' when merging tags applied to lots of files.

 v0.5.2
 ------